 The Hemophilia Center offers extensive support for children and families.
 For example, our social workers play an important role by providing information about community resources.
 Our nurses provide extensive education for patients and families, including information about growth and development, factor replacement therapy and other topics.

-The director of the Hemophilia Center, Ralph A. Gruppo, MD, has dedicated his career to caring for patients with bleeding and clotting disorders, such as hemophilia.
-Gruppo and his colleagues at the Hemophilia Center participate in many national and international research studies and develop their own research protocols.
+Our Hemophilia Treatment Center participates in many national and international research studies, and physicians on the team develop their own research protocols.
 The center can provide patients with early access to new therapies that are not widely available.

 Sophisticated Genetic Testing and Counseling